 Early History of the Crossemynd family

-Another 137 words (10 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crossemynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crossemynd research.
+Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crossemynd History in all our PDF Extended History products and printed products wherever possible.

 Crossemynd Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Crossemynd have been found, including Crossman, Crosseman, Crosman, Croseman, Croixman, Croisman, Croxman, Croceman, Crossmen, Crossemen, Crosmen, Crossmann, Crosmann, Crouceman, Croiceman and many more.